ubtue/retrokat_record_aggregator/README.md

 A flexible browser extension for extracting article links (and their titles) from academic websites or archives.
 You define patterns for crawling and extraction, and the extension can either:

-- Send the data to a custom server (e.g., for MySQL storage)
+- Send the data to a custom server/cgi (e.g., for MySQL storage)
 - Or download the results as a plain `.txt` file

 It supports **deep crawling**, starting from volumes → issues → articles, based on pattern-matching rules defined per site.